-Our elected officials and administration consider many factors when setting the District's 2024 fiscal year budget.
+Our elected officials and administration consider many factors when setting the District's 2025 fiscal year budget.
 One of the most important factors affecting the budget is our student count.
 The State foundation revenue is determined by multiplying the blended student count by the foundation allowance per pupil.
-The blended count for the 2023-24 fiscal year is 10 percent of the February 2023 student count and 90 percent of the October 2023 student counts.
-The 2023-24 budget was adopted in June 2023, based on a 0-student decrease - 1,736 total.
-Preliminary numbers show the District's actual blended count may be slightly lower than the 1,736 budget amount, but the district has a higher June 2023 fund equity than projected to offset the student count.
-The district has hired additional teaching staff to lower class sizes, especially at the elementary level.
-The ESSR funds that are still available will help the district offset costs.
+The blended count for the 2024-25 fiscal year is 10 percent of the February 2024 student count and 90 percent of the October 2024 student counts.
+The 2024-25 budget was adopted in June 2024, based on a 0-student decrease - 1,702 total.
+Preliminary numbers show the District's actual blended count may be slightly higher than the 1,702 budget amount, and the district has a higher June 2024 fund equity so the district is in a good financial position.
 The district has little control over revenue.
 Under State law, the district cannot assess additional property tax revenue for general operations.
 As a result, District funding is heavily dependent on the State's ability to fund local school operations.
-The district will amend the 2023-24 General Fund budget in the 2024 calendar year.
+The district will amend the 2024-25 General Fund budget in the 2025 calendar year.
 With inflation rising, future student enrollment and funding will continue to be a major concern.

 Since the District's revenue is heavily dependent on State funding and the health of the State's School Aid Fund, the actual revenue received depends on the State's ability to collect revenues to fund its appropriation to school districts.
 The State periodically holds a revenue estimating conference to estimate revenues.
 If actual State revenues are less than their estimates, reduction to the per pupil funding allowance may be necessary.
-Early State funding projections indicate that there will be an increase in per pupil funding of \$458 per pupil for Armada in the 2023-24 school year.
+Early State funding projections indicate that there will be no increase in per pupil funding for Armada in the 2024-25 school year.
+However, the retirement rate will be lowered for the 2024-25 school year.
 This will help to offset inflationary increases and some of the staffing cost increases.
 The cost of health insurance and the increase in fuel cost will still continue to be concerns.
 Local school communities, including Armada, will continue to work with the legislature to continue to provide adequate funding to schools.
 Armada will continue to monitor all funding issues for future school years.